-RabbitMQ is a lightweight, open-source, and easy-to-deploy message broker that enables services and applications to communicate with each other.
+RabbitMQ is a lightweight, open-source, and easy-to-deploy message broker that enables services and applications to communicate.
 It supports multiple messaging protocols like AMQP (Advanced Message Queuing Protocol), and MQTT (MQ Telemetry Transport).
 STOMP (Simple (or Streaming) Text Orientated Messaging Protocol) and a few more.

-RabbitMQ provides powerful routing capabilities that are fluid and can adapt to the ever-changing needs of the user and services.
-It employs the use of message queues to enqueue and dequeue messages in the FIFO manner, which makes it easy to scale processes.
-RabbitMQ exchange receives messages from producers and pushes them to queues depending on the rules defined by the RabbitMQ exchange type
+RabbitMQ provides powerful, fluid routing capabilities that can adapt to the ever-changing needs of the user and its services.
+It employs message queues to enqueue and dequeue messages in the FIFO manner, making it easy to scale processes.
+RabbitMQ exchange receives messages from producers and pushes them to queues depending on the rules defined by the RabbitMQ exchange type.

-In this guide, we explore the four RabbitMQ exchange types: direct exchange, topic exchange, fanout exchange, and headers exchange.
+This guide explores the four RabbitMQ exchange types: direct exchange, topic exchange, fanout exchange, and headers exchange.
 Before we get into them, we’ll go over the key ideas and how the basic message cycle works in RabbitMQ.
-In addition, we’ll look at two more RabbitMQ exchange types: default and a dead letter.
+In addition, we’ll look at two more types: default and a dead letter.

 What Is RabbitMQ?